-In financial year to 30 June 2015 the Group achieved gross sales of \$5,157,489 and a profit before taxation of \$2,264,960.
+In financial year to 30 June 2016 the Group achieved gross sales of \$6,060,980 and a profit before taxation of \$2,750,866.

-This profit was after charges of \$310,359 for amortisation and depreciation.
+This profit was after charges of \$306,759 for amortisation and depreciation.

-The Board is pleased with this result having regard to a year of difficult market conditions.
-Economic conditions which influence corporate market activity influence future sales and profit levels for the group and in order to minimise the effect of these market variables are adding further services and products to its portfolio of services to clients.
+The Board is pleased with this result having regard to a year of mixed and difficult market conditions.
+Economic conditions influence corporate market activity, influence future sales, profit levels for the group and in order to minimise the effect of these market variables we are adding further services and products to our portfolio of services to clients.

-The Group paid a final dividend of 1.70c per share from 2015 operating profits on 20 August, 2015.
+The Group paid a final dividend of 2.25c per share from 2016 operating profits on 18 August, 2016.